 Buses: Buses available from Dehradun, Haridwar, Rishikesh, Pauri, Rudraprayag, Karnaprayag, Ukhimath, Srinagar, Chamoli etc.

-By road: The distance from Rishikesh to Badrinath is 295 km via NH7.
+By road: The distance from Rishikesh to Badrinath is about 295 km via NH7.
 It takes around 9 hours.

 Most Popular Destinations